jhaakma/joy-of-painting/Data Files/Docs/JoyOfPainting.md

 ### The Crafting Framework
 The Crafting Framework is required in order to craft art supplies.
 The Crafting Framework can be found here: https://www.nexusmods.com/morrowind/mods/51009

+### Perfect Placement (ALPHA release only)
+Perfect Placement is required to position paintings on walls.
+The full release will inlcude its own positioning system.
+Perfect Placement can be found here: https://www.nexusmods.com/morrowind/mods/46562

 ### Ashfall (ALPHA release only)
 This dependency is only required during the alpha release, as currently the only way to get canvases and easels is to bushcraft them.